-Twilio provides several tools for investigating the interaction between your application and Twilio.
-Debugger, Alerts, and Request Inspector the most commonly used tools that developers can use to quickly see how well their application is performing.
-Debugger and Alerts can be found in the Developer Center in Console:
+Twilio provides several tools for investigating the interaction between your application and Twilio, including the Debugger, Alerts, and Request Inspector in our Project Console site.
+These tools allow developers can use to quickly see how well their application is performing.

 The Debugger contains a detailed log of activity within your application.
 This log can help you dive deeper and and understand what Twilio resources were impacted and by whom.
 A detailed log, such as the one exposed via Events can be useful in understanding the root cause of a problem.

 Clicking the timestamp of an alerted call or message will give you a more details view of the alert flagged.

 The Request Inspector lists all requests made between Twilio and your application for a call.
 To view the Request Inspector, just access your Call Logs, and click a recent call (Request inspector data is kept for 90 days after the call was created).

 You can also use the Request Replay feature to replay a request and see a side-by-side difference between the saved request and the new request.
 The replayed request is identical to the original; Twilio will send all the same header and request information.